 Love delicious and pretty desserts?
-This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.
+This Berry Pavlova is one of our favorites, a fun and elegant dessert that you can serve to your guests.

 WHY THIS RECIPE WORKS: